seedprod/seedprod-jekyll/_posts/2012-06-06-top-4-lessons-learned-from-selling-a-premium-wordpress-plugin.md

 I once posted a message in a support forum and I was then told expect a reply in 24-48 hrs.
 Are you kidding me, 24hrs to 48hrs.
 And if I have a follow up reply I have to potentially wait this out again...

 From this experience alone I swore off forums as a tool to provide support to my customers.
-Plus forum offer no reports on response times, way to identify re-occurring questions, incidents per user, and all the other features I think that I should provide when providing smart customer support.
+Plus forums offer no reports on response times, way to identify re-occurring questions, incidents per user, and all the other features I think that I should provide when providing smart customer support.

 There are many supports platforms out there and some starting at no cost.
 Using dedicated support software should be a no brainer.